Your cart has expired remaining to complete your purchase

 Are there any costs or fees associated with NYO2?

 NYO2 is a tuition-free program for all participants.
 The program provides room and board during the residency and covers all expenses related to instructional, rehearsal, performance, and other activities.
 There is no fee to apply.
-Financial aid is also available to help participants with the travel costs to and from the New York City area associated with participation in NYO2.
+Financial aid is also available to help participants with the travel costs to/from Purchase associated with participation in NYO2.
 Additional details will be available upon acceptance.

 Lead Donors: Hope and Robert F. Smith, The Kovner Foundation, and Beatrice Santo Domingo.